-You want your new hires to fall in love with your company.
-You don’t want to get off on the wrong foot with them.
-It’s especially important to have a foolproof employee onboarding process in place.
+You want your new hires to fall in love with your company, so it’s important to avoid getting off on the wrong foot.
+This is why having a foolproof employee onboarding process in place is so important.

-Scenario B: You give your new hire an adequate presentation on the organization’s core mission, values, business’ information, organizational hierarchy, important function heads, etc. The new hire then gets to meet his/her new boss.
-S/he then introduces the hire to the entire team and educates more on the organizational culture, team’s modus operandi and some other basic information.
+You sit your new hire down for an in-depth presentation on your company’s core mission, values, business information, hierarchy, important head functions, and any other relevant information.
+Next, the new hire meets their new boss, who then introduces them to the entire team and educates them on company culture and other basic information

-Which scenario do you think would make the employee feel valued and well looked after?
-It’s a no-brainer.
-Scenario B.
+Which scenario do you think would make the employee feel valued, safe, and secure in their new job?
+It’s obvious—Scenario B!

-From screening the huge piles of resumes to filter out candidates for multiple rounds of interviews and finally to onboarding them, human resources (HR) team needs to be mindful of the strategic and deliberate cues they send to new hires in the first month or so.
+Starting with screening through gigantic piles of resumes, followed by filtering candidates through multiple rounds of interviews, and finally walking them through the onboarding process, the Human Resources (HR) team must be mindful of the approach they take with new hires during the first month or so.

 Pre-Boarding Process Flow